LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 This command should be run on the command line inside the drupal root directory as a user with adequate rights.

-If you have include validate steps, these steps will output the drush command to do the actual ingest.
+If you have included validate steps, these steps will output the drush command to do the actual ingest.

 # The steps

-Included in the prepare ingest module are 23 steps.
+Included in the prepare ingest module are many basic steps.
 These steps should be sufficient to make any workflow, but other steps can be added from within other modules.
 See the TECHNICAL documentation on how to do this.
 Below are the included steps with a description of what they do:

 ## Define constant

+This step defines a constant for use in subsequent steps.

 ## Add items by reading file names

-This step reads the file names of the files in a specified directory and stores the full paths of the file names with the given key in new items that will be added to the list.
+This step reads the file names of the files in a specified directory and stores the full paths of the file names using the given key in new items that will be added to the list.
 A filter can be used to only include files with a specific name and/or extension.
 If wanted and needed, also files in subdirectories can be included.

 ## Add key with regular expression based value

 This step adds a new key-value to all existing items in the list.
-The key is given.
+The target key is given.
 The values for this key are based on the values of an existing key.
 These values are modified by the given regular expression and replacement value to obtain the new values for the new key.
 The regular expression can match part of the value or the whole value.
 The replacement can include backreferences ($1, $2, …) of the capturing groups in the regular expression.

 ## Add key with template based value

 This step adds a new key-value to all existing items in the list.
-The key is given.
+The target key is given.
 The values for this key are based on the values of one or more existing keys.
 A template is used to make the new value.
 The template can include one or more existing keys placed between curly braces.

 ## Add key(s) using template

 The template should reflect the value of the source key.
 The keys are in the place of the extracted value and between curly braces.
-Example: if the value is "test_1.tif" and you want to extract both the number and the extension, then you can use the following: test_{number}.{extension.
+Example: if the value is “test_1.tif” and you want to extract both the number and the extension, then you can use the following: test_{number}.{extension}.
 Remember that the template values are greedy; this means that they want to contain the largest possible value that will match the template.
-In the example above the value "test_1.a.tif" will result in a key "number" with value "1.a" and a key "extension" with value "tif".
+In the example above the value “test_1.a.tif” will result in a key “number” with value “1.a” and a key “extension” with value “tif”.
+Use the step “Add key with regular expression based value” if you need more control.

 ## Add key with counter value

 This step adds a new key-value to all existing items in the list.
-The key is given.
+The target key is given.
 The values for this key is a number that starts at the start value, increments with a value of step and includes leading zero’s if the given width is greater than the actual width of the number.
 Optionally, you can specify a key for each unique value the counting starts from the start value.

+## Change the value of a key

+This step changes the value of a specific source key in one of the following ways: to uppercase, to lowercase, remove -, remove - or _, remove spaces, remove spaces from front and end of string, replace - with space, replace - or _ with space, pad zeros to a number to get 5 numbers, strip tags, to SHA1 hash, XML encode or XML decode.

 ## Parse XML file

 This step adds a new key-value to all existing items in the list.
-The key is given.
+The target key is given.
 The value is the Document Object Model (DOM) of an existing XML file identified by a key in the existing items in the list.
-This step is used in combinations with one or more “add key from XML” or "add items by extracting XML parts from XML" steps.
+This step can be used in combination with one or more “add key from XML” or “add items by extracting XML parts from XML” steps.

 ## Add key from XML

 This step adds a new key-value to all existing items in the list.
-The key is given.
+The target key is given.
 The value is retrieved from a DOM identified by a key of the existing items in the list by using a given XPath and namespaces.
 This step should be used after the “parse XML file” step.

 ## Make directory

 This step creates a directory in the file system based on the values of one or more keys in all existing items in the list.
-The value should be an absolute path to a not yet existing directory.
+The value should be an absolute path to a not yet existing directory, but if the directory exists already no action is taken.
 The parent directory of this directory should exist.

 ## Copy file